Alabama Central Disbursement Division

 ACSPC transmits all Title IV-D payments to the Alabama Department of Human Resources

 (DHR).
-For information regarding Title IV-D payments, please visit the DHR website.
-Conversely, all non Title IV-D payments are
+For information regarding Title IV-D payments, please visit the

 transmitted to the Alabama Central Disbursement Division (ACDD).
 The information